Online Pet Licensing is not available from 11:00 PM - 12:00 AM Pacific Time.

 Come to the shelter during licensing hours:

-- Payment - the shelter accepts cash, check, Visa, Mastercard and Discover cards.
+- Payment - the shelter accepts cash, check, Visa and Mastercard.

 If you are a City of Fremont resident, your dog or cat is required to be licensed within 30 days of: